Gas Patio Heaters

 Gas heaters have an admirable ability to throw heat over a generous area, producing a perfect circle of sensational heat.
 Your guests never need to huddle directly underneath flames to feel the benefit.

-All of our gas models come with a small number of parts, and a clear set of assembly instructions (including written safety guidance).
-This makes them incredibly quick and easy to put together.
+All our stainless steel gas models come with a small number of parts, and a clear set of assembly instructions.
+They also include written safety guidance.
+This makes them quick and easy to put together.
 You can set up a gas heater in a matter of minutes.
 The Stainless steel construction and power coated finish keep it looking good for years.

-Once you’ve assembled your patio heater, all you need is a gas canister and away you go!
+Once you have assembled your patio heater, all you need is a gas canister and away you go!

 Making a move

 Gas models are often more portable than electric heaters.
-The fact they’re powered by an internally fitted gas canister allows you to place your heater almost anywhere you please (so long as it’s safe), rather than having to fix it to a wall or install it near a mains power socket.
+The fact they are powered by an internally fitted gas canister allows you to place your heater almost anywhere you please as long as it’s safe.
+Rather than having to fix it to a wall or install it near a mains power socket.

 Some gas patio heaters – such as the Sherpa – have wheels attached to the bottom, allowing you to pull them effortlessly from A to B.